oracle/python-cx_Oracle/doc/src/objecttype.rst

 .. method:: Object.extend(sequence)

    Append all of the elements in the sequence to the collection.
-This is the equivalent of performing append() for each element found in the sequence.
+This is the equivalent of performing :meth:`~Object.append()` for each element found in the sequence.

 .. method:: Object.first()

    Return the index of the first element in the collection.
-If the collection is empty, an error is raised.
+If the collection is empty, an exception is raised.

 .. method:: Object.getelement(index)

    Return the element at the specified index of the collection.
-If no element exists at that index, IndexError is raised.
+If no element exists at that index, an exception is raised.

 .. method:: Object.last()

    Return the index of the last element in the collection.
-If the collection is empty, an error is raised.
+If the collection is empty, an exception is raised.

 .. method:: Object.next(index)